department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 -	Computer specialties
 -	Engineering, science, and computer management

-And, you must certify that you intend to seek employment in one of the [following industries](http://www.gpo.gov/fdsys/granule/USCODE-2011-title38/USCODE-2011-title38-partIII-chap30-subchapII-sec3014A):
+**And**, you must certify that you intend to seek employment in one of the [following industries](http://www.gpo.gov/fdsys/granule/USCODE-2011-title38/USCODE-2011-title38-partIII-chap30-subchapII-sec3014A):

 - Biotechnology
 - Life science technologies